dpark6060/GRP-13/grp13_container_export/README.md

         "optional": false,
         "description": "The resolver path of the destination project, for example, flywheel/test", "type": "string"
     },
-    "file_type": {
-        "default": "dicom",
-        "description": "the type of files to de-identify/anonymize and export", "type": "string",
-        "enum": ["dicom"]
-    },
     "overwrite_files": {
         "default": true,